-For night-owls or early birds: Mix up this Kid-Friendly Coffee Cake the night before and bake it the next morning.
-Or, whip it up after you drink your morning coffee and bake immediately.
+Sneak Preview: Mix up this Kid-Friendly Coffee Cake made with Bisquick the night before and bake it the next morning.
+Or, whip it up after you drink your morning coffee and bake it immediately.
 Delicious either way!

-The following people may be affected beneficially by this Coffee Cake:
+The following people may be affected beneficially by this Coffee Cake with Bisquick:

 - Picky eaters

 - Night owls (You can make it the night before)

 - People who like sweets with their morning coffee

 - Sentimental members of my family who have eaten breakfast at my sister’s house

 This family recipe comes from my niece, Derinda.
 She describes it as “the coffeecake Mom always made on Saturday when I was a kid.
 Now my kids LOVE it.
 I like it because I can prepare it at night, put it in the fridge, and cook it in the morning.”